Genshin Impact - The Wanderer Skills, Materials, Talents, and More

 The skill itself deals 95.2% – 171.36-226.1% DMG (levels 1-10-15).
 The DMG bonus to Normal Attacks goes from 41.75% at level 1 up to 68% at level 10, and 84.25% at level 15.
 For Charge Attacks, the DMG bonus is slightly lower at 33.4-54.4-67.4% (levels 1-10-15).

-Scaramouche is granted 100 Sky-Dweller Points on cast, and the Hanega: Fushi Kakka has a cooldown of 6 seconds.
+Scaramouche is granted 100 Sky-Dweller Points on cast, and the Hanega: Song of the Wind has a cooldown of 6 seconds.

-Elemental Burst: Kyougen: Shikiraku Gobandate
+Elemental Burst: Kyougen: Five Ceremonial Plays

 Compresses the atmosphere into a singular vacuum that grinds all troubles away, dealing multiple instances of AoE Anemo DMG.